fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 <!-- Cypress suorittaa testit siinä järjestyksessä, missä ne ovat testikoodissa.
 Eli ensin suoritetaan testi <i>user can log in</i>, missä käyttäjä kirjautuu sovellukseen, ja tämän jälkeen suoritetaan testi <i>a new note can be created</i>, jonka <i>beforeEach</i>-lohkossa myös suoritetaan kirjautuminen.
 Miksi näin tehdään, eikö käyttäjä jo ole kirjaantuneena aiemman testin ansiosta?
 Ei, sillä <i>jokaisen</i> testin suoritus alkaa selaimen kannalta "nollatilanteesta", kaikki edellisten testien selaimen tilaan tekemät muutokset nollaantuvat. -->
 Cypress runs the tests in the order they are in the code.
 So first it runs <i>user can log in</i>, where the user logs in.
 Then cypress will run <i>a new note can be created</i> which's <i>beforeEach</i> block logs in as well.
 Why do this?
-Is the user not logged in after the first test?
+Isn't the user logged in after the first test?
 No, because <i>each</i> test starts from zero as far as the browser is concerned.
 All changes to the browser's state are reversed after each test.